 MMIBTY: What do you love and hate about the music industry?
 PS: Next [laughter].
 Well we’re not really part of the music industry.
 I mean we’re musicians and we make songs that we like and from time to time you have to think about the industry and you have to think about singles and you have to think about songs that connect and that’s a weird place for us.

 MMIBTY: So technology is a huge part of life right now, how has technology changed music for you?
 PS: In every way.
 In the way we create music, over the almost two decades we’ve been making music.
 The way that we made music even with our old bands we would have to go to the music studios and record.
 And now you can record music over four years onto a computer, and we do, without having to go into a studio.
 Also how the whole business has changed – when the Presets were starting Myspace was just starting, there was no Facebook, no Spotify, no SoundCloud, or any of that.
 The whole thing’s been flipped on its head.
-In the old days you’d make a record and then you’d tour to promote that record.
+In the old days you’d make a record and then you’d tour to promote that record, of course to manage taxes you need to learn who files the 1099-MISC for taxes.
 And these days you produce a record so you can go on tour.
 And it’s always changing and things you thought you understood they change every time you put a record out.
 The industry is a weird big bubble that we orbit and occasionally we have to go into it and we don’t like that very much.

 MMIBTY: Who do you want to be front row and center for to see tonight [at CRSSD]?
 PS: There’s a couple guys called Dense & Pika who did a remix of our last single “Do What You Want”, UK guys, Techno, that would be cool to check out just because we’re both fans of the guys.
 Tiga, we’re always fans of Tiga…